Gorbals

 The Gorbals is an area in the city of Glasgow, Scotland, and former burgh, on the south bank of the River Clyde.
 By the late 19th century, it had become densely populated; rural migrants and immigrants were attracted by the new industries and employment opportunities of Glasgow.
 At its peak during the 1930s, the wider Gorbals district (which includes the directly adjoined localities of Laurieston and Hutchesontown) had risen in population to an estimated 90,000 residents, giving the area a very high population density of around 40,000/km^{2}.

 Redevelopment after the Second World War has taken many turns, and the area's population is substantially smaller in the 21st century.
-The wider Gorbals area was once home to 16 high-rise public housing apartment blocks built in the 1960s and 1970s; now only four remain standing in the waddle court area of the Gorbals after the recent demolition of the 24 storey Caledonia road high rise flats.
+The wider Gorbals area was once home to 16 high-rise public housing apartment blocks built in the 1960s and 1970s; now only four remain standing in the Waddell Court area of the Gorbals after the 2025 demolition of the 24 storey Caledonia road high rise flats.

 Meaning of placename

 The name is first documented in the 15th and 16th centuries as Gorbaldis, and its etymology is unclear.
 It may be related to the Ecclesiastical Latin word garbale ('sheaf'), found in the Scots term garbal teind ('tenth sheaf'), a tithe of corn given to a parish rector.
 The taking of garbal teind was a right given to George Elphinstone in 1616 as part of his 19-year tack ('lease').
 The place name would therefore mean 'the Sheaves'.
 The name is similar to a Lowland Scots word gorbal ('unfledged bird'), perhaps a reference to lepers who were allowed to beg for alms in public.
-Gort a' bhaile ('garden of the town') conforms with certain suggestions made by A.G.
-Callant in 1888, but other interpretations are also popular.
+Gort a' bhaile ('garden of the town') conforms with certain suggestions made by A. G. Callant in 1888, but other interpretations are also popular.

 The village of Gorbals, known once as Bridgend, being at the south end of the bridge over the Clyde towards Glasgow Cross, had been pastoral with some early trading and mining.
 Thanks to the inventions of James Watt and others, the Industrial Revolution resulted in a major expansion of Glasgow during the nineteenth century.

 In 1846 the city absorbed Gorbals.
 It then had a population of some 3,000.
 Many adults worked in cotton spinning and weaving factories, ironworks, and engineering.
 Increasingly in the 19th and 20th centuries, the area attracted numerous rural migrants from the surrounding countryside, including the Scottish Highlands, and immigrants from Ireland, Italy, Eastern and Central Europe, who found jobs to meet the needs of industrial capital.